wxhxbt/learngit/readme.txt

 New Change Occured
 another one
 show confict
-Creating new branch is quick.
+Creating new branch is quick. dev branch